Data protection

 1. Local data protection laws and scope

-PRC Cybersecurity Law (2017), a high-level legislation setting out the basic regulatory framework for both data protection and cybersecurity matters.
+The Cybersecurity Law of the People's Republic of China (PRC) is a high-level legislation setting out the basic regulatory framework for both data protection and cybersecurity matters.

 2. Data protection authority